 \section{Discussion}

 Through the systematic combination of factors (a-c), we identify three key considerations for generating human-like characteristics in point-to-point arm movements.
 First, including both velocity and acceleration as task requirement ((a), pos-vel-acc), results in good or excellent values across all metrics and in the majority of difficulty indices, regardless of the model.
 Second, using noise b) during movement execution, in combination with reward terms c) minimizing mechanical work, hand jerk, and control effort results in the most bell-shaped velocity profile across the majority of difficulty indexes (except for the position-only task requirement).
-Third, a higher endpoint accuracy, i.e. a larger index of difficulty~(ID), results in longer duration of the third muscle phase and velocity profiles with better bell shape.
-According to Wierzbicka et al.~\cite{wierzbicka1986role}, the role of this third phase is to regulate the braking forces to guide the hand towards the target position.
-Based on that, the effect of the index of difficulty (ID) could be understood as the third phase arose to achieve the high endpoint accuracy, which in turn may have smoothed the velocity profiles on the right side, improving the bell shape.
+Third, a higher endpoint accuracy, i.e., a larger index of difficulty (ID), leads to a longer duration of the third muscle phase and velocity profiles with a better-defined bell shape.
+According to Wierzbicka et al. \cite{wierzbicka1986role}, the role of this third phase is to regulate the braking forces to guide the hand towards the target position.
+Therefore, the effect of the index of difficulty (ID) can be understood as the prolongation of the deceleration phase to achieve high endpoint accuracy, which in turn smooths the velocity profiles on the right side, enhancing the bell shape.
 It is noteworthy that although increasing the index of difficulty (ID) has improved the bell shape, larger values will cause the velocity profile to become more positively asymmetric \cite{todorov2004optimality}.

 In addition, we found that including the velocity requirement into the reaching task (pos-vel) can yield comparable results to considering both velocity and acceleration (pos-vel-acc).
 The primary distinction lies in slightly lower values of bell-shaped velocity profile $v_\mathrm{bell}$.
 Moreover, we found that the triphasic muscle pattern can emerge when incorporating requirements of either velocity~(pos-vel) or velocity and acceleration~(pos-vel-acc) into reaching tasks.
 This contrasts with Ueyama et al.~\cite{ueyama2021costs}, who suggests position, velocity and force (equivalent to acceleration) are necessary.
 Unlike Ueyama et al.~\cite{ueyama2021costs}, our approach does not require predefining the movement time for arm movement generation.
 Although it is not clear how predefining the movement time (MT) influences the emergence of the triphasic muscle pattern, setting a value far from that calculated with Fitts's law could result in unrealistic arm movements.